-13.5.4 Contractor is responsible for transmission losses on deliveries of COCP.
-Transmission losses will be billed to the Contractor in accordance with the applicable WAPA business practices and Transmission Losses Service rate schedule.
+13.5.4 Any transmission losses on deliveries of COCP that Contractor is responsible for under the Contract will be billed to the Contractor in accordance with the applicable WAPA business practices and Transmission Losses Service rate schedule.

 13.6 Energy Imbalance Market (EIM) Settlements: All applicable EIM settlements will be allocated per WAPA DSW’s Energy Imbalance Market Business Practice.